Mangopay/api-docs/page/5_kyc.md

 # KYC and compliance

-[KYC means "Know Your Customer"](https://en.wikipedia.org/wiki/Know_your_customer) and are a set of legal obligations related to our license as an electronic money issuer and are neccessary in order to fight fraud, money laundering and financing of terrorism.
+[KYC means "Know Your Customer"](https://en.wikipedia.org/wiki/Know_your_customer) and are a set of legal obligations related to our license as an electronic money issuer and are necessary in order to fight fraud, money laundering and financing of terrorism.
 There are 3 levels of validation (light, regular and strong) and the whole process of uploading documents and viewing a user's KYC level is all **managed through the API**.
 A higher KYC level allows a user to handle higher volumes of cash flows:

 * **Light validation**: Transactions worth less than €2,500 for **cash-in** and/or €1,000 for **cash-out** cumulated **per legal year and per user** (transfers are also counted in this equation)
 * **Regular validation**: Transactions worth more than €2,500 for **cash-in** and/or €1,000 for **cash-out** cumulated **per legal year and per user**